VinciGit00/GitTesi/README.md

-# Hi everyone!
-I'm an engineer student and this is my thesis based on datascience
+Hello everybody!
+I am an engineering student and this is my thesis. it is based on neural networks applied to space / time data